Methodology

 Underlying databases and scientific frameworks used.

-Note on alignment to global standards
+Note on alignment with global standards

 Explanation of how the Nios methodology is aligned to global standards.